 Collaborative law implements a customized, family-centered process to resolve disputes respectfully and efficiently while avoiding litigation.
 Collaboration requires that each parent retain a Collaborative Attorney.

 A Participation Agreement that defines the terms of the resolution process is signed: in essence, rather than attorneys fighting one another in Court, the parents hire attorneys to work together as a team for the specific purpose of reaching an agreement that meets the needs of all family members.
 Sometimes, a mental health professional is included on the team to assist with emotional matters or special needs of the children.

 Benefits of Alternative Dispute Resolution Processes

-There are several benefits to choosing an out-of-court process to resolve your custody dispute, including:
+Benefits to choosing an out-of-court process to resolve your custody dispute include:

 - It could take less time.

 - It could cost less financially.